 It is important to understand that celiac disease and NCGS are two different things.
 There is still a lot to be understood about NCGS but what is known is that it is not the same mechanism as celiac disease.
 NCGS may actually be more of an umbrella term for several different conditions such as FODMAP intolerance, ATI intolerance, and reactions to other components of wheat.
 The celiac tests can’t diagnose NCGS, and the biopsy doesn’t show it.
 They are not the same disease.
 The diagnostic process is different and the treatments may be different.

 2. YOU HAVE NON-CELIAC GLUTEN SENSITIVITY

 Non-celiac gluten sensitivity (NCGS) is real.
-Some people get very sick eating gluten and they don’t have celiac disease.
-But, contrary to Internet lore, there is no scientifically proven way to diagnose NCGS with a lab test.
+Some people get very sick from eating gluten and they don’t have celiac disease.
+There is currently no scientifically proven way to diagnose NCGS with a lab test.
 NCGS can only be diagnosed through an elimination diet.
-First, you rule out celiac disease (“ruling out” or “excluding” means testing for it to confirm you do not have it).
+You must first test for celiac disease.
 If the results are negative, you can eliminate all gluten from your diet, including sources of cross-contamination.
 If a gluten-free diet resolves your symptoms, you and your doctor may conclude you have non-celiac gluten sensitivity.
-NCGS is evolving into an “umbrella diagnosis” meaning it is syndrome that may be be caused by several different things such as fructose malabsorption or ATI intolerance.

 Having a celiac test is the first step in appropriately diagnosing NCGS.